dgladkov/coc-pdf-importer/README.md

 - Dead Light and Other Dark Turns
 - Does Love Forgive
 - Mansions of Madness
-- Pulp Cthulhu
+- The Lightless Beacon

-A single import reads a document once and creates both **actors** and, when the document contains them, **items** (Pulp Cthulhu talents/archetypes, and Chaosium appendix Spells / Tomes / Artefacts).
+A single import reads a document once and creates both **actors** and, when the document contains them, **items** (Pulp Cthulhu talents/archetypes, Chaosium appendix Spells / Tomes / Artefacts, and Down Darker Trails' Old West occupations, skills, weapons and spells).
 Everything is placed in folders named after the source file; a re-import refreshes same-named entries instead of duplicating them.

 ### Actors

-Import actors from the various flavors of the standard stat block layout — ordinary "Name, age N, description" blocks as well as multi-column table stat blocks for NPC groups.
-Each block yields characteristics, derived stats, combat, skills, languages, spells, Sanity loss, and armor.
+Import actors from the various flavors of the standard stat block layout — "Name, age N, description" blocks, pre-generated investigator sheets, monster "average / rolls" tables, multi-column tables for NPC groups, and the two-column layouts of the newer books (Innsmouth).
+Each block yields characteristics, derived stats, combat, skills, languages, spells, Sanity loss, armor, and — for pre-gens — the background sections and gear.
+Names printed in ALL CAPS are proper-cased on import, and a stat block never absorbs text from beyond its own pages, so long scenario prose stays out of the sheets.

 Where the CoC7 system has a matching compendium item, the importer adopts it so imported content keeps the real CoCID, icon, and properties: